QAZASDEDC/DaiFu/README.md

 uvicorn main:app --reload
 ```

 Finally, place the following code after importing daifu in your program.
-Then you can get the automatic root cause debugging recommendation.
+Then you can get the automatic root cause debugging recommendation when your program encounters and intercepts a failure.

 ```
 daifu.TRANSFORM_REGISTRY['IS_AUTOMATIC'] = True